aspose-cells/Aspose.Cells-Products/cells/en/net/conversion/xlsb-to-md/_index.md

 {{% blocks/products/pf/agp/content h2="Save XLSB to MD in C# Online for Free" %}}

-The following example demonstrates how to convert XLSB to MD document format in C#.
+The following example demonstrates how to convert XLSB to MD in C#.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert XLSB file into MD format.
+Follow the easy steps to convert XLSB to MD.
 Upload your XLSB file, then simply save it as MD file.
 For both XLSB reading and MD writing you can use fully qualified filenames.
 The output MD content and formatting will be identical to the original XLSB document.

 {{% /blocks/products/pf/agp/text %}}